 - There are reports that say Vitamin D sprays are more effective than taking tablets and are certainly convenient and easier to administer.

-Women who experience heavy periods, can have low iron-levels and may feel fatigued, dizzy and have headaches (or even iron deficiency aneamia) with the arrival of their period.
+Women who experience heavy periods, can have low Iron levels and may feel fatigued, dizzy and have headaches (or even iron deficiency anemia) with the arrival of their period.

 Try to up the iron-rich foods you eat, such as leafy green vegetables, sprinkle sunflower seeds on your porridge or eat beans and steak.
 Consider taking an iron supplement if you feel really depleted – taking Iron supplement pills can often have side effects such as constipation, stomach pain and nausea so try a liquid iron supplement instead, which are reported to have fewer side effects.

 Try to get 18mg of iron daily, ideally through food and then supplements if you don’t eat iron-rich foods.